LukaszModelski/webpack-bundler-front/README.md

-# appunite-recruitment-task
+# Webpack 5 frontend bundler
-Project is created with use of webpack 5 module bundler.
-Project features:
+Features:
 * `Babel` to compile ES6 JavaScript (+ additional React preset)
 * `SCSS` for styling
 * `file-loader` to handle public files like fonts and images